BioGeMT/miRBench_paper/code/make_neg_sets/README.md

 ## Notes

 Negative examples are generated only when there are sufficient candidates to choose from.
-An error is raised otherwise.
+If a block has fewer eligible negative candidates than positives, the script now warns and randomly downsamples the positives for that block to match the available negative pool.
+If no eligible negative candidates exist, the block is skipped and the number of excluded positives is reported.